This garlic bread is so good that it’s easy to eat it in place of eating dinner by mistake; for whatever reason, it is highly addictive.

 - 1/4 cup finely grated Parmesan, Asiago, Romano or Cotija cheese

-- 2-3 tablespoons minced cilantro or parsley
+- 2-3 tablespoons minced cilantro or parsley (depending on the vibe you’re going for here)

 - Kosher salt to taste, probably about a tablespoon

-- 1 loaf of bread, halved lengthwise
+- 1 loaf of bread, halved lengthwise; or cut crosswise into smaller rounds

 Instructions